 I have a rather competitive nature.
-I like to see progress and hit new achievements, so as amusing as it may sound, one way I make cleaning fun is by setting myself some goals, which then give me that little boost when I finish them.
+I like to see progress and hit new achievements.
+As amusing as it may sound, one way I add a fun factor to my cleaning session is by setting myself goals or a personal cleaning challenge, which then gives me that little boost when I finish them.

 3. Challenge Yourself

 This one essentially builds on the goal setting.
-But instead of just aiming to get things done, why not add a little excitement to it.
+But instead of just aiming to get things done on a particular day, why not add a little extra competition to it.

-Set yourself challenges with your cleaning tasks to motivate you to get into it and get it done.
-Things like folding the ironing in under 5 minutes.
-Or consider wearing a pedometer and challenge yourself to make a certain number of steps during your cleaning activities, either to see if you can do it in as few steps as possible to make the job quicker, or working at reaching your daily 10,000 steps by getting as many as you can.
+Or consider wearing a fitness tracker and challenge yourself to make a certain number of steps during your cleaning activities, either to see if you can do it in as few steps as possible to make the job quicker or working at reaching your daily 10,000 steps by getting as many as you can.